|23 September 2022||30 May 2022|

-Applications for these examinations are now closed.
+Applications for these examinations are not open yet.

 The diploma of the European Board of Surgery Qualification (HPB Surgery) is obtained on passing Part I (Eligibility) and Part II (Examination).